jmert/html-figure-pager/README.md

 Beyond a few figures, it is impractical to show all combinations linearly on a page, so we used the so-called figure pagers to allow interactive selection of a single image to show at a time from a collection.
-For instance, the following screenshot is one simple example whereing there are two types of options ("Mode" and "Color map") which can both take an a variety of values.
+For instance, the following screenshot is one simple example where there are two types of options ("Mode" and "Color map") which can both take on a variety of values.
 By clicking on an option, the figure to the right is updated according to a user-defined mapping from option values to image file name.